pocl/pocl/doc/sphinx/source/almaif.rst

 (found via the variable *device->kernellib_name*).

 Then, a work-group function is generated that executes a single workgroup.
-A loop is generated that iterates over the work-items of a work-group.
+Similarly to the CPU target, "work-item loops" are generated that iterate over the work-items of a work-group while respecting the work-group barrier semantics.
 This uses the same function *pocl_llvm_generate_workgroup_function* as the CPU backend, but now just calling it from *lib/CL/devices/almaif/openasip/AlmaifCompileOpenasip.cc*.
 The kernel arguments are loaded from the argument buffer, meaning that the kernel interface is always the same: